 France-IX, the internet exchange point based in Paris and Marseille in France, launches the white paper on peering during the NANOG 55 in Vancouver.

 What is the peering situation in France?
 On which internet exchange point should I get connected to access as many peers as possible?
 What is the level of services provided?
 What to expect in the near future for the peer community in France?

-Here are several questions that come to mind to Middle-East operators when trying to understand the situation in France.
+Here are several questions that come to mind to internet players from all over the world when trying to understand the situation in France.
 From the outside, France might indeed look puzzling.
 It doesn't have to be that way.

 The white paper on peering in France is the ultimate guide to your connection at the center of Europe, shedding a light on:

 - The history of peering in France

 - The current infrastructures in place and their business models

 - The peers that can be found